Product added to cart

 Whole grains and legumes contain zinc, but it is not well absorbed by the body.
 Plant foods contain phytates that make the zinc inaccessible to the body.
 Vegetarians are at greatest risk of zinc deficiency, but alcoholics and people with digestive issues or poor stomach acid are also highly susceptible.

 Taking medications may produce zinc deficiency and low levels of almost all essential nutrients.
 Women on the birth control pill or hormone replacement therapy are at greater risk of deficiency.

 Low zinc will produce an altered sense of taste leading to cravings of saltier, sweeter food.
 Diarrhea, low energy, chronic fatigue, infertility, poor immunity, bad memory, inability to focus, ADD symptoms, slow wound healing, nerve dysfunction, and ringing in the ears are other symptoms of zinc deficiency.

 Symptoms may be present, but because they are so diverse and associated with other health conditions, it’s often hard to make the link to zinc deficiency without a zinc test.

 How To Test Zinc Level

-Before you start popping zinc at random, take note that there is an upper limit to dietary zinc.
-Zinc toxicity has produced poor immune health and infertility, just as low zinc compromises the immune system.
+Before you start popping zinc at random, be aware there is an upper limit to dietary zinc.
+Zinc toxicity is dangerous to the reproductive and immune systems.
 Scientists suggest you perform a zinc test to measure your level and then supplement accordingly.
 Once you start taking zinc, your levels will rise and you should do another test six to eight weeks later for best results.